Wheatland, New Jersey

-Wheatland (also called Pasadena) is an unincorporated community within Manchester Township in Ocean County, New Jersey, United States.
+Wheatland (also called Pasadena) is an unincorporated community within Manchester Township in Ocean County, in the U.S. state of New Jersey.

 Wheatland is located approximately 4 mi southwest of Whiting, along a now-abandoned line of the New Jersey Southern Railroad.

 The Pasadena Wildlife Management Area is located east of the settlement.

 History

 Sand—mined from nearby pits—was used to manufacture clay drain pipes at a factory erected at Wheatland during the 1870s.

 In 1882, Wheatland had a post office, and a population of 125.